 Also called secondary or tertiary rhinoplasty, this surgical procedure is designed to correct or improve the results of a previous rhinoplasty that was unsatisfactory for one reason or another.
 This procedure may be used to correct functional problems that affect breathing as well as cosmetic issues.
 While rhinoplasty is one of the most complicated cosmetic surgery procedures, secondary rhinoplasty is even more complex with a higher revision rate than other procedures.
 We recommend choosing a board-certified facial plastic surgeon such as Dr. Hobgood for revision rhinoplasty who has extensive experience performing this delicate surgery.
 Insurance companies do not cover revision rhinoplasty as it is the consequence of previous elective cosmetic surgery.

-How Much Does Revision Rhinoplasty Cost?
+How Much Does Revision Rhinoplasty Cost in Phoenix & Scottsdale, AZ?

 Dr. Todd Hobgood